ugur97dev/ionic-vue-app/README.md

 # ionic-vuejs-app for mobile
-This is a ionic vuejs project to create mobile apps for ios and android.
+This is an ionic vuejs project to create mobile apps for ios and android devices.